 - Another event with plenty of music is the Südwind Straßenfest (June 3rd and 4th), which celebrates the work of NGOs, with food stands, a fair-trade market, and the chance to learn about the work done by dozens of charities

-- On the film front, Kino am Dach typically takes place across June with open-air movie showings on the roof of Vienna’s main city library.
+- On the film front, Kino am Dach takes place across June with open-air movie showings on the roof of Vienna’s main city library.
 Expect many days to feature an English-language movie with German subtitles

 - And the prestigious Vienna Shorts Festival (June 1st to 6th) tackles the short form version of movie-making, covering numerous genres and featuring some high-quality competitions, too

-Enjoy the rides, food & drink
+Enjoy sport, fun, food & drink

 (One of the Prater rides)